Posted on

 Pricing Details

-Now that we are mostly done, it’s time to configure what would be the pricing norms.
+Now that we are mostly done, it’s time to configure the pricing norms.

 PayPal Subscriptions Setup Step5